-Travelers connecting to another carrier with an international destination will need to claim their firearm(s) and ammunition at the final Alaska Airlines destination and then check it directly with the receiving carrier.
+If you are connecting to another carrier with an international destination you will need to claim your firearm(s) and ammunition at the final Alaska Airlines destination and then check it directly with the receiving carrier.

-Travelers connecting to another carrier with a domestic destination may need to claim their firearm(s) and ammunition at the final Alaska Airlines destination and then check it directly with the connecting carrier.
+If you are connecting to another carrier with a domestic destination you may need to claim your firearm(s) and ammunition at the final Alaska Airlines destination and then check it directly with the connecting carrier.

 Firearms / Shooting Equipment